samuel-lee-msft/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-mapviewoffile3.md

 The offset from the beginning of the section.

 The offset must be 64k aligned or aligned to GetLargePageMinimum when MEM_LARGE_PAGES is used in AllocationType.
-Furthermore offset must be page alligned the the underlying page size granted by VirtualAlloc2 when MEM_REPLACE_PLACEHOLDER is used in AllocationType.
+Furthermore, the offset must be page-aligned to the underlying page size granted by VirtualAlloc2 when MEM_REPLACE_PLACEHOLDER is used in AllocationType.

 ### -param ViewSize [in]